 Support for multiple minimum data sets

-MDS Validator improves the accuracy of accepted data using a comprehensive set of validations.
+Online Validator improves the accuracy of accepted data using a comprehensive set of validations.
 Receivers can ensure that all data received is correctly formatted and coherent.
-MDS Validator also compares new submissions to previous submissions of the same type.
+Online Validator also compares new submissions to previous submissions of the same type.

 Speed and efficiency

-Delivered via the web as a Software-as-a-Service application, MDS Validator enables data sets to be exchanged quickly and securely, eliminating the need for physical postage and formats such as CD-ROM.
+Delivered via the web as a Software-as-a-Service application, Online Validator enables data sets to be exchanged quickly and securely, eliminating the need for physical postage and formats such as CD-ROM.

 Data sets can be rapidly assessed, reviewed and re-submitted – reducing the time required before data can be accepted and used.